 Visa Cancellation

-- Employer’s Responsibility: If the employee is on a UAE work visa, it’s the employer’s responsibility to cancel the visa after termination.
+- Responsibility of an Employer: The employer has the responsibility, in case the employee is on a UAE working visa, to cancel the visa after the termination.

-- Required Timeframe: Visa cancellation should be initiated immediately after termination and must be completed within 30 days.
+- Period of Compliance: Visa cancellation should commence immediately after firing and must be accomplished within a 30-day window.

-- Impact on Employees: Once the visa is canceled, the employee is typically required to leave the country or secure a new sponsor.
+- Effect on the Employees: When the visa has been canceled, the employee is usually forced to leave his or her country or find a new sponsor.

 Notification to MOHRE

-Employers must notify the Ministry of Human Resources and Emiratization (MOHRE) of any terminations within 30 days.
-This ensures that the termination is registered and legal.
+Employers are required to inform the Ministry of Human Resources and Emiratization (MOHRE) of its terminations within the span of 30 days.
+This makes this termination be registered and legal.

 Labor Disputes and Claims

-In the event of a dispute, employees and employers have the right to file a complaint with the Ministry of Human Resources and Emiratization or the labor court.
-Common disputes include:
+In the case of compromise, the employee and the employer can receive the complaint in the Ministry of Human Resources and Emiratization or in the labor court.
+Common disagreements are

 Final Words